How to say it

 Anglicized Irish Rónán, from rón ('seal,' the marine mammal) + a diminutive suffix.
 Saint Ronan was a 6th-century Irish bishop; the name carries seal-mythology associations through Irish folklore.

 Ronan is the anglicized Irish Rónán, from rón ('seal') + a diminutive suffix.
 Saint Ronan was a 6th-century Irish bishop and missionary; multiple churches in Ireland and Cornwall are dedicated to him.
-The seal connection runs deep in Irish folklore through the selkie myths — seal-women who become human on land.
+The seal connection runs deep in Irish folklore through the selkie myths, seal-women who become human on land.
 The English-speaking world adopted Ronan in the late 20th century alongside the broader Celtic-name revival; it's been in the US top 300 since 2014.
 Ronan Farrow (the journalist, son of Mia Farrow and Frank Sinatra) gave the name modern English-language anchor.
 Single short forms aren't common.

 peaked at #247 in 2025, currently #247 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 ROH-nan, two syllables.
 The Irish Rónán has the accent on the O.